Kong/kuma-website-jekyll/app/docs/1.1.x/quickstart/kubernetes.md

 ---
-title: Explore Kuma on Kubernetes
+title: Quickstart in Kubernetes Mode
 ---

-# Quickstart in Kubernetes Mode

 Congratulations!
 After [installing](/install) Kuma, you can get up and running with a few easy steps.